 Additional Workshop Opportunities

-Along with these one-day photography workshops in the Canadian Rockies, I also lead week-long photo tours both in Canada and abroad, including:
+Along with these one-day photography workshops in the Canadian Rockies, I also lead week-long photo tours both in Canada and abroad.
+Because of the covid-19 pandemic, we are evaluating our destination workshops and will have announcements soon.
+Past events include: